swetha679/ENCODER8TO3DATAFLOW/README.md

 A2 = D4 + D5 + D6 + D7

-Logical circuit of the above expressions is given below:
+The logical circuit of the above expressions is given below:

 ![image](https://github.com/naavaneetha/ENCODER8TO3DATAFLOW/assets/154305477/95acaee6-c873-4c75-89eb-ef09fb158053)